auto3t/docs/mkdocs/docs/settings/schedule-tasks.md

 ## Tasks

 Tasks can be run ad-hoc here on click.
-For a description what each task is doing, see above.
+For a description of what each task is doing, see above.